Theoklitos/smappee-service/README.md

 ## Spring Boot Integration with Smappee and MQTT

 ### What does this app do?
-It uses oauth2 to access the functionality of the [Smappee API](https://smappee.atlassian.net/wiki/spaces/DEVAPI/overview) by its own controller.
+It uses oauth2 to access the functionality of the [Smappee API](https://smappee.atlassian.net/wiki/spaces/DEVAPI/overview) via its own controller ([SmappeeController.java](https://github.com/Theoklitos/smappee-service/blob/master/src/main/java/de/diedev/smappee/controller/SmappeeController.java)).
 It also subscribes to an MQTT broker and consumes new messages by writing them into a database.

 [More information on MQTT messaging, with examples.](https://www.hivemq.com/blog/how-to-get-started-with-mqtt)